ethereum-optimism/optimism/packages/sdk/README.md

 # @eth-optimism/sdk

-The `@eth-optimism/sdk` package provides a set of tools for interacting with Optimistic Ethereum.
+The `@eth-optimism/sdk` package provides a set of tools for interacting with Optimism.

 ## NOTICE